aringlis/AFINO/index.md

 # About this catalogue

-AFINO was designed to search for signatures consistent with quasi-periodic pulsations (QPP) in solar flares.
-It uses a model comparison technique to analyse the Fourier Power Spectral Density (PSD) of solar flares in GOES 1-8A X-ray data.
+AFINO was designed to automatically search solar X-ray data for signatures consistent with quasi-periodic pulsations (QPP) in solar flares.
+Currently, AFINO runs daily, analysing any new substantial solar flares observed by the GOES-15 (Geostationary Operational Environmental Satellite) X-ray sensor.

+The main feature of AFINO is the use of a model comparison technique to analyse the Fourier Power Spectral Density (PSD) of solar flare time series data.
 Events showing a strong preference for a localized frequency enhancement in the PSD are flagged as flares of interest (see bold entries).

 These results are freely available for reference by anyone interested.
 If you do make use of this list, please cite the following papers where the AFINO techniques and results were published: [Inglis et al. ApJ, 798, 108, (2015)](http://iopscience.iop.org/article/10.1088/0004-637X/798/2/108) , [Inglis et al., ApJ, 833, 284, (2016)](http://iopscience.iop.org/article/10.3847/1538-4357/833/2/284/).